blueredindigo/Coursera_Capstone/README.md

 # Coursera_Capstone
-Does exactly what it says on the tin
+Does exactly what it says on the tin.
+Will bemainly used for the capstone project